ivivan/BRITS_TEST/README.md

 # README
+***
+I made some change based on the repository below, and made these models support python 3.6 and pytorch 1.2.

+These models are used as benchmarks in my paper

+Some key changes:

+1. Only train the model on train data and only evaluate it on test data

+    The previous implementation evaluated the model based on all data (train+test), which is hardly right in any situation.

+2. Make the model a pure imputation model

+    Set all lose weight to imputation loss=1, classification loss=0

+3. Support Python 3.6

+4. Limited by the model's design (input dim == output dim), in order to impute only one variable in the TS data, I can only input TS with 1 dim.

+***

 It is a pytorch implemention of paper "BRITS: Bidirectional Recurrent Imputation for Time Series, Wei Cao, Dong Wang, Jian Li, Hao Zhou, Lei Li Yitan Li.
 (NerIPS 2018)".
 The paper can be found here. http://papers.nips.cc/paper/7911-brits-bidirectional-recurrent-imputation-for-time-series